martintajur/node-mysql-activerecord/README.md

 - left outer
 - right outer

 The table/view and the relationship of it to the main table/view (see: `.from()`) must be specified.
-The specific type of join defaults to "left" if none is specified (althought it is recommened to always supply this value for readability).
+The specific type of join defaults to "left" if none is specified (although it is recommended to always supply this value for readability).
 Multiple function calls can be made if you need several joins in one query.
 Aliases can (and should) be provided and they will be escaped properly.

 **Examples**